PLFJY/bp-sys-wpf/README_EN.md

  Playing screen: the character you selected in the background will be synchronized to the playing screen, the order of the player's name and the order of the character will be the same as in the front window.

+ ---

- ---Score Control: Score control will be synchronized with the player's name and character order in this screen.
+Score Control: Score control will be synchronized with the player's name and character order in this screen.

  Score Control: